April 1, 2025

 RØDE PodMic

 If you've got room in your budget, you might want to consider an XLR microphone.
-XLR mics record audio with lower latency (i.e. delay in the audio signal getting to your computer) and a richer sound.
+XLR mics record audio with lower latency (i.e. delay in the audio signal getting to your computer) and a richer sound quality.
 While XLR microphones can get very expensive, the RØDE Podmic comes in at a price comparable to higher-end USB microphones.

 Price: $99.00

-Best headphones for beginners
+Best podcast headphones for beginners

 1. Tascam TH-02-B Studio Headphones